by Dr. Rudy Cerullo II, ThD, PhD

 Understanding God’s Agenda

 Daniel didn’t deserve the lions den, but he walked away learning how not to be eaten alive by opposition.
-Joseph didn’t deserve the pit, but learned that just because you’re hidden, doesn’t mean you won’t get where GOD is sending you…and right on time.
-Shadrach, Meshach and Abednego didn’t deserve the fiery furnace, but they learned that the fire would not destroy them, and He walks with us in the flames.
+Joseph didn’t deserve the pit, but learned that if you walk in fogiveness and pursue wisdom--just because you’re hidden, abandoned and falsely accused, doesn’t mean you won’t get exactly where GOD is sending you...and right on time.
+Shadrach, Meshach and Abednego didn’t deserve the fiery furnace, but they learned that the only thing the flames would destroy was that which bound them--and He's with them in the fire.
 David didn’t deserve to spend years hiding in caves, but he showed us that true power is found in chasing God’s Heart instead of position.
-Paul didn’t deserve prison, but his heart’s response to passionately write out God’s faithful Word instead of wasting his energy defending his innocence…changed the world FOREVER.
-Jesus didn’t deserve His rejection, persecution and the cross, but “He learned obedience through the things He suffered.”
-Each of these laid down there weapons of defense…and so must we.
+Paul didn’t deserve prison, beatings and constant persecution--but his heart’s response to passionately write out God’s faithful Word instead of wasting his energy defending his innocence…changed the world FOREVER.
+Jesus didn’t deserve His rejection, persecution and the horror of the cross, but “He learned obedience through the things He suffered.”
+Each of these laid down there weapons of bitterness and defense…and so must we.

 Defending Another’s Reputation